treyhunner/treyhunner.github.com/source/_posts/2019-03-12-unique-and-sentinel-values-in-python.markdown

 ## So when would we use `object()`?

-When would we practically use `object()` for a uniqueness check in our own code?
+When would we actually use `object()` for a uniqueness check in our own code?

 I can think of a few cases: